 We have a long established tradition of helping those in need, whether through the Family Fast Day economy lunch or through a vast array of fundraising activities for different causes throughout the year.
 Students use all their talent, humour, ingenuity and business acumen to raise lots of money and have a huge amount of fun, whilst at the same time reminding ourselves we are all part of a local, national and international community, often with genuine needs to be met.

 Our charity fundraising efforts have supported many local, national and international causes over the year.
-As a community, we understand just how priviledged we are, and recognize the Gospel call to serve others.
+As a community, we understand just how privileged we are, and recognise the Gospel call to serve others.

 KISS (Kiddies Support Scheme)

 We have forged extremely strong links with the Kiddies Support Scheme Charity (KiSS) since 1994.
 In the 23 years that the JHN community has supported KiSS we have raised in excess of £350,000.
 The money raised for KiSS supports vulnerable children and their families in Uganda by allowing them access education and healthcare.
 KiSS not only supports these children financially, they also create communities where kids can be kids, and where older members of the community can support each other through various agriculture and financial schemes.
 As a school we have also had the enormous privilege of hosting some of those who have been supported by KISS in Uganda.

 The School enjoys a very close relationship with the charity in Uganda, Mr Matthew said recently that 'if you don’t know KiSS then you don’t know JHN'.
 Each year our Head Boy and Head Girl team visit the community in Hoima and Kasambya at Christmas and return in January to rally the school in its fundraising efforts, such as the staff panto, gym and dance displays and, of course, KiSS week.
 These events not only raise astonishing amounts of money but they also strengthen the community within the school and build on our ethos to support those less fortunate than us.